lorisdiquilio/ACSA-Framework-using-T2T-model/README.md

 This project aims to streamline the process of Aspect-Category Sentiment Analysis.
 It features several key modules, including:

-- Manual Annotation: A user-friendly interface for detailed sentiment tagging.
+- Manual Annotation: An interface for detailed annotations.
-- Semi-Automatic Annotation: Leverage our developed model for efficient sentiment classification.
+- Semi-Automatic Annotation: Leverage our developed model for assistant annotations.
-- Prediction Chart: Visualize sentiment trends for a list of reviews using a sentiment index created after the prevision of the model.
+- Prediction Chart: Visualize sentiments for each category for a list of reviews using a sentiment index created after the prevision of the model.

 Feel free to try the model trained on the new Beauty dataset through our demo available on Hugging Face: https://huggingface.co/spaces/lorisdq/PyACSA